Enabling Local Agriculture — One Family Flock at a Time.

 Learn not only how raise and keep chickens—but even more importantly—how to employ them.
 Hands-on, real-life information and techniques provide practical cutting-edge techniques about how to integrate family flocks into yards and gardens to benefit the owner, neighborhood and community.
 Course materials will be availble to participants so if you miss a session you can still keep up with the fast-paced training.
 Text book for the courses is City Chicks by Patricia Foreman.

-Registration for 8 course Primary Series will be available on the internet soon.
+Registration for the 9-course Primary Series will be available on the internet soon.

-Live intensive 20day intenstive courses arranged by request.
+Live intensive two day intensive courses are arranged by request.
+Contact training@ChickensAndYOU.com

 Please add your name (left column) to our never-shared mailing list to keepinformed of all upcoming courses.

 We guarantee that after completing the Primary Series